arnauddupuis/hac-website/docs/guides/hac-game-lib/tutorial-03-game-design-and-level-editor.md

 ## Conclusion

 That's about it.
 I hope you liked it, feel free to share your feedback and/or the level you designed in the comments.

+I'll see you for the Shorty #3, where we are going to see how to load the level designed with the hgl-editor and use it in a game.

 ## Share